manimaran96/Wiki-Commons-Bulk-Downloader-By-Category/README.md

 If you willing to contibute this code.
 Please read below todo list and do your contribution.
 Before start your contribution make sure to create issue and assign your self.
 Which is help to reduce rework.

 ## Todo
-1. All audio files should download inside specific directory(category name).
-2. Proper exception handling need to do.
-3. If possible to make all task by async way.
-Bcz that will reduce more time.
-4. Some packages install so make requirements.txt based on that.
+1. Some packages install so make requirements.txt based on that.
-5. Avoid sub category as a file.
-That means Only consider the exact files.
-6. Offset and limit value should based on the max records value.
+2. Fix: While downloding morethan 3000 or large files may failed.
+Bcz of concurrent download/scraping calls.

 *Optional*
 1. After downloaded files compressed in .zip file format